 Our goal is to inform and educate by challenging some of the flaws and misconceptions perpetuated by animal rights advocacy groups with a focus on Project Coyote since this group has chosen to be on the forefront of the debate.

 Certainly the coyote is native to the U.S. however, multiple studies indicate the modern coyote is not native to California.
-Several sources corroborate the coyotes original range being limited to the central plains area of the U.S. Interestingly, Project Coyote, The Humane Society of the U.S. (HSUS) and the Urban Coyote Research program in Cook County, Illinois make similar references to a coyote Historical Distribution Map which indicates the coyotes original Range being limited to that of the central plains area of the U.S.
+Several sources corroborate the coyotes original range being limited to the central plains area of the U.S. Interestingly, Project Coyote, The Humane Society of the U.S. (HSUS) and the Urban Coyote Research program in Cook County, Illinois make similar references to a coyote Historical Range Map which indicates the coyotes original Range being limited to that of the central plains area of the U.S.